 The Summary op is unique in that it is ignored by connected clients.
 The Summary op is primarily a message to the Fluid server that it needs to store a new summary.
 If the operation is valid, then the server will commit the summary to storage and broadcast an event to the connected clients acknowledging that the summary was stored.
 In normal operation the clients will ignore both the summary op itself and the acknowledgement, since connected clients already receive all ops and are thus already consistent.

-Summary ops summarize the state of distributed data structures, so Fluid objects (which are a collection of distributed data structures) don’t need to do anything to participate in summarization; it happens automatically, and all Fluid objects' data structures will be summarized.
+Summary ops summarize the state of distributed data structures, so Data Objects (which are a collection of distributed data structures) don’t need to do anything to participate in summarization; it happens automatically, and all Data Objects’ data structures will be summarized.